PSBP-Library/psbp-library.github.io/index.md

     }
 ```

-using the auxiliary function definitions used by the auxiliary functional ones.
+using the auxiliary function definitions used by the auxiliary functional definitions.

 On the one hand using abstraction is an *advantage* because it simplifies *complexity*.

-Compexity is something that is *difficult to handle* by human beings.
+Compexity needs to be *handled*, which is difficult for most human beings.

 On the other hand using abstraction is a *disadvantage*.

-Astraction needs to be *understood* by human beings.
+Abstraction needs to be *understood*, which is difficult for some human beings.

 But here is the thing: many *different* definitions have *similar* complexity.